OrganicMan/legacy-shopify/README.md

 Stores
 ---------------------
-- [Production Store](https://organic-beard-supply.myshopify.com/): Buy actual products from Organic Beard Supply
+- [Production Store](https://organic-beard-supply.myshopify.com/): Buy actual products from OBS
 - [Development Store](https://organic-beard-supply-dev.myshopify.com/): See what we're working on next.
 This is where we play :)

 Basic structure